 Mindful: Bearing in mind; regardful; attentive; heedful; observant

-We write often about vehicular cycling, AKA Effective Cycling.
-The focus of vehicular cycling discussion and education is usually on the mechanics of how to position ourselves, handle certain road configurations and avoid the mistakes of other road users.
+We write often about bicycle driving, a concept that originated with and has evolved from Effective Cycling.
+The focus of bicycle driving discussion and education is usually on the mechanics of how to position ourselves, handle certain road configurations and avoid the mistakes of other road users.

 The mechanical components of cycling education are: